Michael Dell plays 'free agent' as forces bear on PC maker

 "You would think he will have a serious impact on the strategy," he said.
 "That might be a good thing."

-Most analyst and experts do not expect him to quit a company he founded at age 19.
+Most analyst and experts don't expect him to quit a company he founded at age 19.
 He could, however, do so if whatever eventual plan for Dell's future is too much of a departure from the one he has chalked out.